syncfusion-content/asp.netwebforms-docs/aspnet/PDF/Forms.md

 document.Save("Form.pdf")

 document.Close()

 {% endhighlight %}
+{% endtabs %}
 ### Adding Button field

 A button field represents an interactive control on the screen that you can manipulate using the mouse.
 PdfButtonField class is used to create Buttons fields.

+{% tabs %}

-{% highlight c# %}
+{% highlight C# %}

 //Creates a new PDF document.